Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Now /project:vue-component UserCard generates all the boilerplate.
 You can create commands for any repetitive flow.

-Also remember that to make commands more versatile you have access to the $ARGUMENTS variable that captures everything you pass after the command.
+Remember also, that to make commands more versatile you have access to the $ARGUMENTS variable that captures everything you pass after the command.

-My Preferred Workflow: Explore → Plan → Execute → Preserve
+The Ultimate Workflow: Explore → Plan → Execute → Preserve

 This is the workflow I use the vast majority of the time, and one of the most recommended by Anthropic itself.